What Are Removal Proceedings?

 - Attend the merit hearing, where your case will be represented.
 The immigration judge will decide if you will be deported or not.

-Facing removal?
-Reach out to a deportation attorney in New York at Smotritsky Law Group, PLLC.
-Call (212) 969-8570 for a free consultation.
+Are you facing deportation or removal?
+Reach out to an experienced deportation attorney in New York at Smotritsky Law Group, PLLC.
+Call (212) 969-8570 or contact us online for a free consultation.